awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    kubectl scale deployments/cluster-autoscaler --replicas=0 -n kube-system
    ```

 1. Use the following command to taint each of the nodes that you want to remove with `NoSchedule`\.
-This is so that new pods aren't scheduled or rescheduled on the nodes that you're replacing\.
+This is so that new Pods aren't scheduled or rescheduled on the nodes that you're replacing\.
 For more information, see [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) in the Kubernetes documentation\.

    ```
    kubectl taint nodes node_name key=value:NoSchedule